Sampling of Internship & Practical Experiences

 - Attend Career Events and Job Fairs.

-- Use job and internship sites and resources, and research companies in the fields of your interest.
+- Use internship sites and resources, and research companies in the fields of your interest.
 Use search engines such as;

 Bing and Google and sites like Glassdoor for Students, LinkedIn, and The Better Business